 The “new normal” may include temperature checks, signing in to confirm no Covid-19 symptoms exist and the use of face masks.
 One size doesn’t fit all.
 Each company and every sector has requirements unique to its own specific type of work involved.

 Hiring has continued throughout the lockdown period.
-With hiring, comes interviews – some virtual and some face to face (at a social distance) – and with face to face interviews, mask wearing becomes essential.
+With hiring, comes interviews – some virtual and some face to face (at a social distance) – and with face to face interviews, face masks become essential.

 Practice Mask Wearing Before the Interview

 Most people will have worn a mask for brief periods whilst in a shop or perhaps getting their hair done.
 Brief mask wearing is quite different to wearing a mask for an extended period of time.
 Mask wearing whilst continuing a detailed conversation is another skill altogether.
 Make sure to practice mask wearing for extended periods of time.
 Hold conversations with others while you are still wearing the mask.
 This is vital so that you can ensure you are speaking distinctly enough for the recipient to hear you clearly.

 Wearing a face mask can slightly muffle your words.
 This will depend on the thickness of fabric in your mask and will be something you can assess in your pre-interview practicing.
 When words are slightly muffled, words sounds less distinct.
 Record yourself speaking whilst wearing your mask and listen back.
 Again, this is something to do during your interview preparation and not something you realise during the interview!

 Interviews are daunting and formal.
 Few people enjoy interviews.
 Interviews can induce panic in people as they try their best to present themselves.
 This can result in nerves, sweating or stuttering.
 Mask wearing can exacerbate these events but you can overcome this by wearing your mask for extended periods of time in a warm room to mimic what the interview effects might be like.
 Over preparation will ensure that nothing will phase you, not even mask wearing!